matiashf/blockbuster/README.md

 The PhysicalItem class represents a grapical item on the scene connected with a body in the simulated physics world.
-The Colored and Destructible classes are mixed in to item classes modify their behaviour.
+The Colored and Destructible classes are mixed in to item classes to modify their behaviour.

-## Boxes and balls

-Boxes and balls use different colors to represent player ownership.
-The ball is indestructible, but the boxes are not.
-When the boxes take damage, they darken.

 ## Box2D